JITESH-KUMAR05/EndToEnd1/README.md

 5. **Lunch Type** - Indicator of socioeconomic status

 ## 🔍 Key Learnings & Challenges

+### Model Selection Insights
+**Why not always Linear Regression?**
+- While Linear Regression is simple and interpretable, ensemble methods like Random Forest and Gradient Boosting typically perform better on this dataset
+- The automated model selection process chooses the highest performing model based on cross-validation
+- **Gradient Boosting** often wins due to its ability to capture non-linear relationships and feature interactions
+- **Random Forest** provides good performance with less risk of overfitting
+- **Linear Regression** serves as an excellent baseline and is used when interpretability is crucial

 ### Technical Challenges Solved
 1. **Package Version Compatibility**: Resolved numpy version mismatch between local and AWS environments